ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 And... that was it.
 I had successfully removed the need for video frame storage, and optimized my program to directly process the streamed frame data.

-As a plus, I didn't even have to use multithreading anymore, since the program could now process all the frames in a single frame.
+As a plus, I didn't even have to use multithreading anymore, since the program could now process all the frames in a single thread.

     :::python
     if __name__ == '__main__':